Safe-DS/Library/docs/development/code_review.md

 from [lgtm.party](https://lgtm.party/),
 preferably one with a cat image.

-If no other reviewer suggested changes either, please also mark the corresponding issue as `Ready to merge` on the issue's page to update its status on the issue board.

 If you found any problems,
 select `Request Changes` instead.
-In this case, please also
-mark the corresponding issue
-as `In progress` again.

 [guidelines-general]: https://stdlib.safeds.com/en/stable/development/guidelines/
 [guidelines-tests]: https://stdlib.safeds.com/en/stable/development/guidelines/#tests